If my body calls – and it might – I think you should ignore it.

 Which is kind of like sleeping, right?

 Tonight?
-A little TV, a hot bath, the three beers in the fridge, and if I’m feeling really crazy I’ll tap into that last swig cough syrup that’s been sitting in the medicine cabinet since December.
+A little TV, a hot bath, the three beers in the fridge, and if I’m feeling really crazy I’ll tap into that last swig of cough syrup that’s been sitting in the medicine cabinet since December.